Vahidpro/clean-code-notes/README.md

 We want the code to read like a top-down narrative.5 We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.

 ## Use Descriptive Names
+> “You know you are working on clean code when each routine turns out to be pretty much what you expected.”